SoothingMist/Arduino-as-USB-to-Serial-Adaptor/README.md

   delay(1000);
 }
 ```

+On the Arduino Uno R3: Connect the GND pin to the RESET pin.
+Between the Mega and Uno: Connect the Mega TX1 pin to the Uno TX pin.
+Connect the Mega RX1 pin to the Uno RX pin.

 Open the Serial Monitor for both microcontrollers.

-On Mega's monitor, you should see:
+On Mega's monitor, you should see something like:

 ![image](https://github.com/user-attachments/assets/1df7d3f0-a040-4ab9-8463-6f88bcb50896)

-On Uno's monitor, you should see:
+On Uno's monitor, you should see something like:

 ![image](https://github.com/user-attachments/assets/e4929157-a7b2-47c1-94ff-3783d5d70b74)